Toggle mobile menu visibility

 There are no headings on this page to navigate to.

-The Wraparound Childcare Programme's aim is that by 2026 all parents and carers of primary aged children who need it will be able to access term time childcare in their local area, so that parents can access employment and therefore improve labour market participation.
+The Wraparound Childcare Programme's aim is that by 2026 all parents and carers of primary school aged children will be able to access term time childcare in their local area, so that parents and carers can access employment and therefore improve labour market participation.
 This includes regular before and after school provision that runs during term time from 8am until 6pm, Monday to Friday, either on a school site or at another local setting.
 This funding will support local authorities to work with primary schools and private, voluntary and independent providers including childminders and early years settings.
-There should be no requirement for parents to pick their children up from school and drop them off at another location.
+There should be no requirement for parents and carers to pick their children up from school and drop them off at another location.

-Parents of primary school aged children will still be expected to pay to access this provision, as this programme aims to increase the availability of childcare, rather than subsidise childcare.
+Parents of primary school aged children will be expected to pay to access this provision, as this programme aims to increase the availability of childcare, rather than subsidise childcare.
 Tax-Free Childcare or Universal Credit Childcare can be used to help pay for wraparound childcare.
+Please find more information about Tax-Free Childcare and Universal Credit Childcare here.

-The Department for Education (DfE) have produced guidance for local authorities and schools and trusts, which sets out the expectations of this ambitious programme.
+The Department for Education (DfE) has produced guidance for local authorities and schools and trusts, which sets out the expectations of this ambitious programme.

 Links to guidance: